RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 - System tray support — minimise to tray, restore or terminate from icon

 ### Keys & Binds — Action Bind Architecture
-- **Action Binds panel** — single source of truth for every keybind
+- **Action Binds panel** — single source of truth for every keybind, grouped by category
 - Change a key once in Action Binds — spin wheel, gift matrix, and cfg export all update automatically
 - No more sync issues between gifts and spin effects
 - **Wheel Spin Pool** — select which actions appear on the wheel and set rarity weights